SamiAGOURRAM/tapis_clone/README.md

 <a id="usage"></a>
 ## Usage

 Once Tapis is built, it can be run from the command line to verify C programs.
-The tool supports a variety of command-line options to configure analysis behavior, select verification engines, and customize learning parameters.
+The tool supports a variety of command-line options to configure analysis behavior and customize learning parameters.

 ### Basic Usage